-Masters of Applied Behavior Analysis Programs near Houston
+Top Houston Applied Behavior Analysis (ABA) Master's Programs

 Masters in Applied behavior analysis (ABA) programs are designed to teach students the application of the principles of learning theory in order to work with a range of populations in need of behaviorally based interventions.
 Applied behavioral analysis (ABA) programs are usually adapted to meet the requirements for certification as a Board Certified Behavior Analyst (BCBA).
 Continuing education at the doctorate level is also available beyond a Masters in Applied Behavior Analysis.

 Common prerequisite for Masters in ABA is a Bachelor’s degree in psychology, behavioral science, counseling or a related field.
 Some institutions may require candidates to have professional work experience in psychology, education, or related fields.
 2 years of coursework, internships and a final research project may be required as part of the curriculum.

 Depending on the masters in behavior analysis program you enroll in, you might be able to earn an ABA degree in anywhere from 1 to 3 years.
 Upon completion of the program, you will earn a Master of Science (MS) or Master of Arts (MA) degree in applied behavior analysis.
 Both degrees should qualify the practitioner for licensure.
 However, you should verify whether the Behavior Analyst Certification Board has approved your Masters in Applied Behavior Analysis program of choice.

 How to Find a Masters in Applied Behavior Analysis Program: Online or On-campus?